yaxu/pihkal/chapters/300-mini-notation.md

 sound "bd [rs rs rs] mt lt"
 ```

-From the following visual representation, we can clearly the division
+From the following visual representation, we can see the cycle divided
 into four steps, with the second step 'sped up':

 ```{.haskell render="part" width=1500}